ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Modifying an Existing Request {#continue-modify}

-The client instance might need to modify an ongoing request, whether or not tokens have already been issued or claims have already been released.
+The client instance might need to modify an ongoing request, whether or not tokens have already been issued or subject information has already been released.
 In such cases, the client instance makes an HTTP PATCH request to the continuation URI and includes any fields it needs to modify.
 Fields that aren't included in the request are considered unchanged from the original request.

+A grant request associated with a modification request MUST be in the _approved_ or _pending_ state.
-When the AS receives a valid modification request, the AS MUST place the grant request into the _processing_ state and re-evaluate the authorization in the new context created by the update request.
+When the AS receives a valid modification request, the AS MUST place the grant request into the _processing_ state and re-evaluate the authorization in the new context created by the update request, since the extent and context of the request could have changed.

 The client instance MAY include the `access_token` and `subject` fields as described in {{request-token}}
 and {{request-subject}}.
 Inclusion of these fields override any values in the initial request,